how to clean your washing machine

 • Don’t use too much detergent

-• Wipe down the detergent dispenser or agitator after washes.
+• Wipe down the detergent dispenser or agitator after washing

-Replacing the door and pipe seals if they become damaged will also help keep your washing machine in tip-top shape for a longer life.
+Replacing the door and pipe seals if they become damaged will also help keep your washing machine in tip-top shape for longer.

 How to clean a top-loader washing machine